-Anyone working in Austria is legally entitled to time off for holidays, sickness and care, as well as following the birth of a child.
-The employees in Austria have a privilege to enjoy one of the most generous holiday entitlements in the world.
-The holiday entitlements including public holidays for employees in Austria amounts 43 days per year which is really great in comparison to the most of other countries.
+The employees in Austria have the privilege to enjoy one of the most generous holiday entitlements in the world.
+The holiday entitlements including public holidays for employees in Austria amount to 43 days per year which is great in comparison to most other countries.

 Sickness and continued remuneration